Structural Shotcrete

 Load-Carrying Capacity

-Reinforced structural shotcrete carries design loads equivalent to formed concrete—suitable for permanent structures.
+Reinforced structural shotcrete carries design loads equivalent to formed concrete, suitable for permanent retaining walls, tunnel linings, and dam rehabilitation.

 Complex Geometry

-No forms required—shotcrete conforms to curved, irregular, and vertical surfaces that would be difficult to form.
+No back form required.
+Shotcrete conforms to curved, irregular, and vertical surfaces that would be difficult or impossible to form.

 Rapid Construction

-High production rates and no form stripping accelerate project schedules compared to conventional concrete.
+High production rates (15 to 30 plus cubic yards per hour for wet-mix) and no form stripping accelerate schedules compared to conventional cast-in-place concrete.

 Excellent Bond

-High-velocity application creates superior bond to rock, soil, and existing concrete surfaces.
+High-velocity placement creates superior bond to rock, soil, and existing concrete substrates, eliminating the cold-joint issues common in cast-in-place repairs.

 Engineering